Check here for the latest information from NGC, Central Region and GCI.

 Sewah Studios has announced price increases for the Blue Star Memorial Markers.
 Memorial and Highway Markers are now $1530.
 By-Way Marker plaques have increased to $510.
 The cost to restore a large marker remains at $800 and a replacement post remains at $325.
 Shipping is included in the prices.

 Kathy Rewerts serves as Blue Star Memorial chairman for the Garden Clubs of Illinois.
 She can be reached for further information at or at her mailing address 841 CR700 E. Sullivan, IL 61951-6354.

 Check out our Blue Star Facebook page - Blue Stars over Illinois

 Rules and Guidelines concerning NGC Awards may be found on the NGC website.
 The GCI Awards Book has been updated to reflect new awards.
 Please read the directions carefully and supply required information where indicated.
 You may download a copy of the current GCI Awards Guide from the Awards page of this site.

 IMPORTANT - Award applications should be submitted with the current year's cover sheet and follow the format indicated on the Awards page of this website.
-Most awards These three page applications are printed on front of pages only (as are GCI Award applications) and will not be returned, so make a copy for your records.
+Most awards: These three page applications are printed on front of pages only (as are GCI Award applications) and will not be returned, so make a copy for your records.
+MANY MAY BE SENT DIGITALLY!
 No plastic or binder report covers allowed.
 Photos should be included (digital photocopies permitted) State awards are due on the same dates as shown in the current Awards Guide.
 Please only send Books of Evidence in for the Flower Show Awards or when specifically requested in the Awards Book for GCI.